hashicorp/consul/website/source/docs/agent/basics.html.markdown

   address is used for other `consul` commands.
 Other Consul commands such as `consul members` connect to a running agent and use RPC to query and control the agent.
 By default, this binds only to localhost.
-If you change this address or port, you'll have to specify an `-rpc-addr` to commands such as `consul members` so they know how to talk to the agent.
+If you change this address or port, you'll have to specify an `-rpc-addr` whenever you run commands such as `consul members` so they know how to talk to the agent.
 This is also the address other applications can use over [RPC to control Consul](/docs/agent/rpc.html).

 * **Cluster Addr**: This is the address and ports used for communication between Consul agents in a cluster.
 Every Consul agent in a cluster does not have to